 What does this mean?
 You essentially have two credit card accounts, one from each provider, which are linked for the purpose of earning points.
 You can also only apply for the companion Westpac American Express card once you’re an existing Westpac credit card cardholder of an Altitude Platinum or Altitude Black Mastercard, or at the time of making an application for Westpac’s own card.

-When it comes to earning points, you’ll earn your points from each card into either your Qantas Frequent Flyer account or your Westpac Altitude Rewards account.
+When it comes to earning points, you’ll earn your points from each card into either your Velocity, Qantas Frequent Flyer accounts or your Westpac Altitude Rewards account.
 We understand that points from either card will be credited to your rewards account separately.

 The American Express Westpac Altitude card is 100% issued and serviced by American Express.
 This means you’ll be able to use their digital portal, including their dedicated website and the American Express app.